tomas-abrahamsson/eterminfo/README.md

    {pad,#{delay => 5,mandatory => false,proportional => false}}]

   %% Reading all installed capabilities as a map.
-  %% For each parametersized capability, there is also a
+  %% For each parametersized capability, the string representatino is also
-  %% `{literal,Capability}` entry.
+  %% present in the '$str_literals' map
   > eterminfo:get_installed_terminfo().
   #{key_right => "\eOC",
     enter_am_mode => "\e[?7h","carriage_return" => "\r",